TheArtilect/movie-trailer/README.md

 # Fresh

-### By Ian Agpawa
-##### This repo is for a movie trailer website of my favorite movies and shows.
+##### This repo is for a movie trailer project from Udacity's Full Stack Web Developer Nanodegree.
 The OMBDb API is utilized to the obtained movie and show info.

 ### Quick Start
--Clone the repo: `git clone https://github.com/TheArtilect/movie-trailer.git`
+-Clone the repo: `git clone https://github.com/ianagpawa/movie-trailer.git`

 You can run the app by either opening the `fresh.html` file with your browser or by executing `python movie_list.py` in the terminal while in the project directory.
 Executing the python command will overwrite the `fresh.html` file if there are any changes made in either the `movie_list.py` file or `fresh.py` file.